sergiofgonzalez/grokking-scala/0-setting-up-shop/02-sbt-on-linux/README.md

 You can check the sbt version by typing `sbt sbtVersion` in the terminal.

 ## Scala REPL first steps
 Scala provides a REPL (Read-Evaluate-Print-Loop) interpreter that can be used to write and run Scala programs in an interactive way.
 This tool includes some useful implicit imports to facilitate writing snippets.
-For example, you can use `println` without qualifyin it because:
+For example, you can use `println` without qualifying it because:

 ```scala
 scala> println("Hello to Jason Isaacs")